digpublishing/catalogues-study/content/scholarly-content/value.md

 Throughout the focus group conversations, participants expressed a number of expectations for these catalogues by virtue of them being digital resources.
 Some of the most consistent sentiments shared include the following:

-## Digital catalogues can and should push beyond print limitations in terms of interactivity and navigation.
+## Digital catalogues can and should push beyond print limitations in terms of interactivity and navigation

 One thing clearly communicated by the focus group participants is that they want the catalogues to take advantage of the many affordances of the digital format and push beyond what printed books or ebooks can offer.
 This means including digital interactive features and allowing participants to navigate the text in different ways: